KovyColor/TaskManager/README.md

 ✅ All Assignment 4 requirements have been fully implemented:

--MVC architecture
+- MVC architecture
--Authentication
+- Authentication
--RBAC
+- RBAC
--Multi-object CRUD
+- Multi-object CRUD
--Postman Collection
+- Postman Collection

 👨‍🎓 Author
 Assignment completed as part of a backend development course.